uraimo/SwiftyGPIO/README.md

 let i2cs = SwiftyGPIO.hardwareI2Cs(for:.RaspberryPi3)!
 let i2c = i2cs[1]
 ```

+On Raspberry Pi and other boards this interface could not enabled by default, always verify its state checking the setup guide on the [wiki](https://github.com/uraimo/SwiftyGPIO/wiki/Enabling-I2C-on-the-Raspberry-Pi) to enable it if needed using `raspi-config`.

 This object provide methods to read and write registers of different sizes and to verify that a device at a certain address is reachable or to enable a CRC on the protocol's messages: